dumux/dumux/examples/1ptracer/README.md

         const auto& pos = scvf.ipGlobal();
         PrimaryVariables values(0);
 ```
-we assign pressure values in [Pa] according to a pressure gradient to 1e5 Pa at the top and 1.1e5 Pa at the bottom.
+and assign pressure values in [Pa] according to a pressure gradient to 1e5 Pa at the top and 1.1e5 Pa at the bottom.
 ```cpp
         values[0] = 1.0e+5*(1.1 - pos[dimWorld-1]*0.1);
         return values;